Food waste solutions

 Recycle, food recycled

-EPA food recovery hierarchy
+EPA wasted food scale

 The EPA wasted food scale shows food waste reduction strategies from most preferred to least preferred.
 The EPA developed the wasted food scale as an update to the EPA food recovery hierarchy based on the findings of its 2023 report From Field to Bin: The Environmental Impacts of U.S. Food Waste Management Pathways